Holiday rentals & lettings in Malaga

 Holiday rentals and lettings in Malaga

-Just 15 years ago Malaga was barely on the tourist map, but following years which has seen the town centre fully pedestrianised, the harbour area redeveloped and the city transformed into a dynamic, cultural, cosmopolitan hub, it is now an internationally renowned and hugely popular tourist destination.
-Lettings are plentiful all around the city, from the gorgeous Old Town, to the beaches of El Palo and Huelin, and the whitewashed, traditional Andalusian villages in the hills surrounding Malaga.Chic rentals for a city getaway
+Just 15 years ago Malaga was barely on the tourist map, but following years of the town centre being fully pedestrianised, the harbour area redeveloped and the city transformed into a dynamic, cultural, cosmopolitan hub, it is now an internationally renowned and hugely popular tourist destination.
+The holiday rentals in Malaga are plentiful all around the city, from the gorgeous Old Town, to the beaches of El Palo and Huelin, and the whitewashed, traditional Andalusian villages in the hills surrounding Malaga, such as the holiday rentals and lettings in Benalmadena.

 Holidays in Malaga